-- Project abstract and short oral presentation as part of the interim progress review. - Completion of the statistics course for postgraduate research students and passing the associated statistics examination. - Attendance at 50% of College internal seminars, a minimum of 6 of the College's research seminars and 6 other talks on topics relating to the field of study.
-Documentation of engagement, using the designated pro-forma. - Critical review of three original research publications that are relevant to the research topic. - Attendance at induction and skills training workshops (time management, project management, effective presentation skills, writing workshops 1 and 2, research with impact and the online research integrity training) - Poster presentation at Postgraduate Research Day (includes submission of a poster abstract and impact statement) - A Graphical Abstract submitted for Postgraduate Research Day.
+- Project abstract and short oral presentation as part of the interim progress review. - Completion of the statistics course for postgraduate research students and passing the associated statistics examination. - Attendance at 50% of College internal postgraduate seminars, to be noted via PgR manager - Attendance at a minimum of 6 of the College's research seminars and 6 other talks on topics relating to the field of study.
+Documentation of engagement, using the designated pro-forma uploaded to PgR Manager. - Critical review of three original research publications that are relevant to the research topic. - Attendance at induction and skills training workshops (time management, project management, effective presentation skills, writing workshops 1 and 2, research with impact and the online research integrity training) - Poster presentation at Postgraduate Research Day (includes submission of a poster abstract and impact statement) - Graphical abstract at Postgraduate Research Day